r4victor/tenthousandmeters/content/blog/python_bts_11.md

 Frozen modules are too a part of the `python` executable, but they are written in Python.
 Python code is compiled to a code object and then the binary representation of the code object is incorporated into the executable.
 The examples of frozen modules are `_frozen_importlib` and `_frozen_importlib_external` .
 Python freezes them because they implement the core of the import system and, thus, cannot be imported like other Python files.

 C extensions are a bit like built-in modules and a bit like Python files.
 On one hand, they are written in C or C++ and interact with Python via the [Python/C API](https://docs.python.org/3/c-api/index.html).
 On the other hand, they are not a part of the `python` executable but loaded dynamically during the import.
+Technically, C extensions are shared libraries that expose a so called [initialization function](https://docs.python.org/3/extending/building.html#c.PyInit_modulename).
+They usually named like `modname.so`, but file extensions may be different depending on the platform.
+On my macOS, for example, any of these extensions will work: `.cpython-39-darwin.so`, `.abi3.so` and `.so`.
+And on windows, you'll see `.dll` and its variations.

 Python bytecode files are typically live in a `__pycache__` directory alongside regular Python files.
 They are the result of compiling Python code to bytecode.
 More specifically, a `.pyc` file contains some metadata followed by a marshalled code object of a module.
 Its purpose is to reduce module's loading time by skipping the compilation stage.
 When Python imports a `.py` file, it first searches for a `.pyc` file in the `__pycache__` directory and executes it.
 If the `.pyc` file does not exist, Python compiles the code and creates it.
 However, we wouldn't call `.pyc` files modules if we couldn't execute and import them directly.
 Surprisingly, we can: